flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 The YM2610 is connected to two memory chips in the cartridge called **V ROMs**.
 These store the ADPCM samples and there's one V ROM per ADPCM group.

 All in all, the audio subsystem is a combination of the 3rd, 4th and (then unreleased) 5th generation of consoles.
-However, unlike the [CD medium](sega-saturn#the-compact-disc-cd), Neo Geo cartridges can only store so much, so the ADPCM channels are mainly bottlenecked by storage limitations.
-Consequently, adoption was disparate, some games found clever uses for ADPCM-B while others limited it to effects, voices and percussion [@audio-dissection].
+However, unlike the [CD medium](sega-saturn#the-compact-disc-cd), Neo Geo cartridges can only store so much, so the ADPCM channels are mainly bottlenecked by **storage limitations**.
+In any case, some games found clever arrangements for ADPCM while leaving FM as a secondary constituent [@audio-dissection].

 Finally, the YM2610 is paired with another chip to work, the **Yamaha YM3016**.
 The latter is a dedicated 16-bit **Digital-to-Analogue Converter** (DAC), which takes the digital signal output from the YM2610 and converts it to analogue audio (that speakers understand).

 ### The conductor

 For the audio chip to do anything meaningful, the Z80 must command it properly.
 So, the Z80 runs a program stored in yet-another distinct chip called **M1 ROM**.
 This is found inside the game cartridge, particularly, within the CHA Board.
-The program for the Z80 is often referred to as **sound driver**.
+The program for the Z80 is often referred to as **sound driver** and there were many implementations [@audio-drivers].

 ![The Zilog Z80, NEO-D0 and surroundings.](audio/z80.jpg)

-There were many sound drivers found in the market, some focused on programming all audio channels, while others even ventured into mixing audio samples to overcome the seven-channel limitation [@audio-drivers].
-Curiously enough, this is something that some Mega Drive games also [experimented with](mega-drive-genesis#cracking-sampling).

 On a similar note, the Z80 is paired with a proprietary controller called **NEO-D0**, the latter acts as a memory bank and I/O controller.